svernekar2015/MyGitProject/README.md

 # MyGitProject
-This is my Git Project repository.
+This is my Git Project repository created for git learnings.